Davis Mills Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 Season Stats

-- This year, Mills has racked up 669 passing yards (133.8 yards per game) while going 59-for-96 (61.5% completion percentage) and throwing five touchdowns and five interceptions.
+- Mills has thrown for 669 yards (133.8 ypg) to lead Houston, completing 61.5% of his passes and tossing five touchdown passes and five interceptions this season.

-- He has tacked on three rushing yards on five carries, averaging 0.6 yards per game.
+- He's also figured in the ground game, with three rushing yards (0.6 ypg) on five carries.

-- The Texans have thrown the football in 52.2% of their plays from scrimmage this year while staying on the ground 47.8% of the time.
+- The Texans have thrown the football in 52.2% of their plays from scrimmage this year while running the ball 47.8% of the time.
 This offensive attack ranks 29th in the NFL in points scored.

-- Mills has thrown eight passes in the red zone this season, 23.5% of his team's red zone plays.
+- Mills has attempted eight of his 96 passes in the red zone, accounting for 23.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Mills' matchup with the Colts.